calvang/calvang/README.md

 Currently interested in and learning about:

-- Machine learning with Julia and Python
+- Reinforcement Learning
-- CNN's for Audio Signal Processing
+- Natural Language Processing with Transformers
-- Full stack integration with Webassembly and Rust
+- AWS Networking

 <!--
 **calvang/calvang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.